lower scwabacher landing grand teton national park wyoming

 About Grand Teton National Park

-Located in the spectacular Jackson Hole Valley and encompassing nearly 500 square miles, Grand Teton National Park boasts an awe-inspiring array of pristine wilderness, glacial lakes, winding rivers, diverse wildlife, and the magnificent Teton Range.
+Located in the spectacular Jackson Hole Valley and encompassing nearly 500 square miles, Grand Teton National Park has an array of pristine wilderness, glacial lakes, winding rivers, diverse wildlife, and the magnificent Teton Range.

 This is a land dominated by towering peaks, apex predators, and majestic mountain beauty.